signaldust/bunny-jit/README.md

 This is really all we currently do, but because we only worry about graph theory rather than variables, we get a fairly powerful set of optimisations essentially for free (well, some CPU is spent, but this isn't a stage0 JIT).

+On the other hand Bunny-JIT does not perform any sort of aliasing analysis for memory.
+It probably never will, because this is such a huge can of worms.
+Bunny-JIT will not be an efficient compiler for high-level object-oriented languages.
+I don't care, it's really not the focus.